 Things get even more complicated when The United States step in to help, sending special envoy Kayoko Ann Patterson (Satomi Ishihara), who may have her own political agenda, to asses the situation.
 When everything the Japanese military throws at Godzilla proves to be next to useless; machine gun fire from attack helicopters and tank shells bouncing of Godzilla’s skin equally, while missiles from fighter jets do nothing more than slightly annoy the monster.
 When America B2 Stealth Bombers are deployed it at first looks as if they’ve finally got a chance at defeating Godzilla, blood flies from him in such amounts it looks like the Red Sea exploded, but unfortunately, this just makes him really, really mad.

 ..but also easily the most powerful.
 The remainder of the film mostly deals with Rando Yaguchi and his team scrambling to put together a plan that could shut down Godzilla’s system, but they are under a time crunch as America and the United Nations Security Council of convinced the Japanese Prime Minister to allow them to deploy nukes, and a second Hiroshima is the last thing anybody wants.
-The concern is that Godzilla can reproduce asexually and once he finishes with Japan many more countries, and possible the world, could fall.
+The concern is that Godzilla can reproduce asexually and once he finishes with Japan many more countries, and possibly the world, could fall.

 This movie is as serious as a heart attack, there are no nods or winks at the camera implying “This is only a silly monster movie” but instead we get believable characters acting in very realistic fashions.
 When you see the Prime Minister waffling over the decision to use force, when it could result in civilian casualties, you completely sympathize with the guy.
-Much of the dialog would fit perfectly in an Aaron Sorkin production with it’s large cast of characters and quick moving events.
+Much of the dialog would fit perfectly in an Aaron Sorkin production with its large cast of characters and quick moving events.
 There are also no villainous asshats giving the hero a hard time, nobody declares “We can’t close the beaches, it’s the Fourth of July.”
 Even the Americans aren’t demonized for wanting to deploy nukes as the threat of Godzilla wiping mankind off the globe is very real.